Ashburton Art Gallery and Heritage Centre

 The museum's exhibition hall features a permanent exhibition depicting the development of Ashburton District from pre-human to recent times.
 It has sections devoted to natural history, Takata Whenua, early settlement, civic affairs, church, education and health, as well as industry and farming.

-Of particular interest are the portrait wall with photos and biographies of more than 100 former Ashburton residents, and a special display featuring the story of irrigation, a topic that is of particular importance to the district.
+Of particular interest are the portrait wall with photos and biographies of newcomers to the Ashburton district, and a special display featuring the story of irrigation, a topic that is of particular importance to the district.

 The Museum also holds temporary specialist exhibitions and events that run for a limited time.
-Check out thier Facebook page for most recent news and exhibition updates.
+Check out their Facebook page for most recent news and exhibition updates.

 The major components of the Ashburton Museum's collections are: